nakato/HiJet-S510P-Notes/battery.md

 The battery is an `M42`, this is a JIS format number used for Idle-Stop batteries.

 It is similar to non-Idle-Stop battery xxB20L.
 Manufactures appear to say M42 can be used where a 60B20L would normally be used.
-I do not know if using a 60B20L in place of a M42 is advisiable.
+If you have idle-stop, you should only install a battery ilde-stop rated.

 ### Technical Information